Changissnz/selfinterest/README.md

-economy fails the individual, or perhaps the individual is a failure in their region's economy, the individual still has heritage or something; this is a partial thesis on why immigrant groups tend to organize in their new host country by something along the lines of their original heritage, for there was the common cause for their specific suffering that united them to such lengths as to convince them to settle in lands elsewhere.
+economy fails the individual, or perhaps the individual is a failure in their region's economy, the individual still has heritage or something; this is a partial thesis on why immigrant groups tend to organize in their new host country by something along the lines of their original heritage, for there was the shared common cause for their specific suffering that united them to such lengths as to convince them to settle in lands elsewhere.
 There are arguments that posit self-interest as a force that can be understood purely in terms of external and perceptible effects.
 And so long as self-interest is pre-occupied, and content with that way of existing in its host, motive need not be observed except